Advantages of Thermal Interface Pads Vs. Thermal Paste

 Easier Installation

 Thermal Pads can be custom die-cut to the exact specification of the component for a perfect fit, every time.
+Simply remove the liner from the tacky surface and apply.

 Thermal Pads conform precisely to uneven and irregular surfaces to eliminate gaps.
 The silicone layer of the thermal pad becomes softer and more pliable in higher temperatures; by applying light pressure, you can achieve an even snugger fit.